 Your liver is an adaptable and resilient organ.
-It’s very remarkable to know that it performs over 500 different function in the body.
-On a daily basis, your liver supports your basic function by providing you with energy, filtering out toxins, helping in proper blot clotting, fighting off many infections, regulating body hormones and many other.
+It’s very remarkable to know that it performs over 500 different functions in the body.
+On a daily basis, your liver supports your basic function by providing you with energy, filtering out toxins, helping in proper blot clotting, fighting off many infections, regulating body hormones, and many others.

 - Abdominal pain/engorgement